mlangstrof/mlangstrof.github.io/content/en/technology/azure-policy-4/index.md

 +++

 Hello again!
 Today, I want to shine a light on a powerful but often overlooked Azure Policy mechanism: resource tags.
 While widely available, they're rarely used to their full potential, especially when it comes to policy scoping.
-What do Azure resource tags have to do with policies you might ask - the short answer is that since tags can be described as both meta and child resources that are available on every Azure resource and service offering, this makes them a prime candidate for laser-focused policy scoping.
+What do Azure resource tags have to do with policies you might ask – the short answer is that since tags can be described as both meta and child resources that are available on every Azure resource and service offering, this makes them a prime candidate for laser–focused policy scoping.

 In fact we can (and have to) use policies twofold for this to work: On the one hand to enforce a predetermined set of mandatory tags and allowed tag values and on the other hand to scope policies in accordance with these tag mappings.

 But why do we need this technique in the first place when we can already scope policies on management group, subscription and resource group level and also define exclusions for specified resource groups or resources?
-If we recap, we have - at the moment of writing - the following options to restrict the area of effect of a policy:
+If we recap, we have – at the moment of writing – the following options to restrict the area of effect of a policy:

 - **Scope**: management group, subscription, resource group
 - **Exclusions**: list of resource groups or resources the policy will ignore